AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 ```

 ## Learning
 Much of Agile is about *learning as-you-go*.
-Cascade Methodology embraces this as well, but utilizes AI to expand the *scope* of learning by expanding the scope of the feature when possible.
+Cascade Methodology embraces this as well, but utilizes AI to expand the *scope* of learning by expanding the scope of the release when possible.

 Even after deployment, the spec is both a source of truth *and* living documentation of a continuing experiment.

 The ability to *pivot* is a key feature of Agile, and one that Cascades also encourages.
+You should respond to what you learn.

 A Cascade is just a moment in time.
 The river keeps flowing.

 ## Methodology for the Modern Era
 The age of AI has changed software development in many ways.
 But LLM marketing hype has also clouded the impact of their downsides.

 Cascade Methodology aims to be a practical, realistic approach to modern AI-assisted software development that takes advantage of LLM positives and mitigates LLM negatives, balancing *good* software with high velocity.

-I've created a more formal write-up <a href="https://github.com/AnthonyPAlicea/cascade-methodology">on Github</a>.
+I'm working on a more formal write-up <a href="https://github.com/AnthonyPAlicea/cascade-methodology">on Github</a>.
 Feel free to peruse and discuss.

 Happy coding!